 If you suspect that the water heater had been backdrafting for quite some time, consider taking a quick look at the draft hood and the parts around the system.
 In many cases, you might notice some charcoal-colored dark stains.
 Also, on pipes moving the hot and cold water, search for the plastic caps.

 As mentioned before, exhaust gasses have a high temperature, and if they leak out from under the draft hood, any of the plastic components nearby may be damaged, warped, or even melted.

 Backdrafting can also cause some of the metal to corrode due to the water vapor’s natural acidity.
 This corrosion can form on the top of the water heater, where hot gasses come into direct contact with colder metal components.

 Solutions to Fixing Backdrafting

 One great way you can fix back drafting is by installing a water heater backdraft preventer.
 Much like a backdraft preventer used in sewer pipes, a water heater-specific backdraft preventer forms a gate-like structure.
 From where it’s placed, the preventer only allows the exhaust to pass through one way, stopping the backward air flow completely.

 Keep in mind that all venting installations must follow local codes and the manufacturer’s instructions.
 And if the situation calls for it, the backdrafting test is simple to do.
 If you suspect backdrafting, make sure to do the test after several minutes of operating the water heater with the windows and doors closed for safety.
-Then, contact our team at Clover Services for help fixing the issue or installing a backdraft preventer.
+Then, contact our team at Clover Contracting for help fixing the issue or installing a backdraft preventer.